Q: Who should I contact if I have questions:

 Q: What does it mean for MVVC to have a home facility?

 A: High quality facility with practice and training at a consistent home location.1) With about 16,000 sq ft of practice space, 4 courts, and a weight area, MVVC has coupled high level coaching with the best gym in northern California .2) Incorporating common skills practices throughout the season.
-During practice times, players from all teams perform position specific, skill based drills under the leadership of Don Shaw, Mike Rubin and other qualified MVVC coaches.
+During practice times, players from all teams perform position specific, skill based drills under the leadership of Mike Rubin, Jonah Carson, Arman Zakarian, Paul Leon, and other qualified MVVC coaches.
 This unique training opportunity not only means that all position players are learning the same verbal queues, but also provides valuable coach training for our entire staff.
 3) Integrated resistance training as part of our program.
 Players will not only receive high level volleyball coaching, but also resistance and weight training after practice.
 Athletes will receive instruction on proper lifting techniques that are designed to increase speed, power, and vertical leap.
 4) With a dedicated facility, players will train with a variety of different people and will experience a greater sense of community.
 5) MVVC is working with the NCVA to host boys and girls tournaments.
 This means potentially less travel and greater convenience for everyone.